Are Long Distance Taxis Expensive? Real Cost Breakdown

 Are Long Distance Taxis Expensive?
 Here’s What You’ll Actually Want to Know About Cost

-Here’s something just about everyone gets wrong about long-distance taxis: They assume the meter runs as fast for 50 miles as it does for five.
+Here’s something most people get wrong about long-distance taxis: They assume the meter runs as fast for 50 miles.
+They think it runs the same as it does for five.
 But that’s not how it works.

-I knew long distance travel had a remarkably different price curve than short-distance trips — based on hundreds of taxi fares later posted across the largest 50 US cities and compared to ridesharing services.
-The question isn’t really “Is a ticket like this expensive?” it is: Is it affordable for YOU and YOUR unique trip?
+I knew long-distance travel had a very different price curve than short trips.
+I learned this from hundreds of taxi fares posted across the 50 largest US cities.
+I also compared those fares to ridesharing services.
+The question isn’t really “Is a ticket like this expensive?”
+It is: Is it affordable for YOU and YOUR unique trip?

 Why Long Distance Taxi Rates Are High